Dear New Whippet Owner- getting your whippet puppy

 Warming paws on a chilly day.

-Though they love to run, they love nothing more than to snuggle up with you under a blanket.
-They are extremely loving, loyal dogs and make a wonderful companion and addition to the family.
+Though whippets love to run, they love nothing more than to snuggle up with you under a blanket )or two!).
+They are extremely loving, loyal dogs and make a wonderful companions.

 whippet puppy